Anime creators have it harder than most creators in the entertainment business. If you know enough about the

 That’s why so many of these companies have funding behind them, to help ease the financial burden in the short-term.

-What’s this got to do with making “good” anime ?
+What’s this got to do with making “good” anime?

 A LOT actually.
-It’s easy to think about making good
+It’s easy to think about making good anime in simple terms, like:

 - Focus on good character development.